Luminoid/blog/source/_posts/Context-Is-the-Whole-Game.md

 The model treats all of this as just tokens.
 It does not natively distinguish your instructions from a web page's instructions, which is where most of the problems in section 3 come from.
 Sections 1 and 2 are about getting the right things into this stack.
 Section 3 is about the fact that some of those things are trying to subvert it.

 ## 1. Making more fit: retrieval

+You see retrieval every time Cursor pulls in "relevant codebase context" for your question, every time ChatGPT cites web results, every time Notion AI answers from your workspace.
+It's also what's happening behind chat-with-your-PDF features and Claude Code's project search.
+The mechanics below explain why retrieval sometimes feels uncanny (it nails the right doc) and sometimes infuriating (it confidently quotes the wrong section); the implementation details (embeddings, vector DBs, HNSW, chunking) are opt-in for anyone building one.

 ### Why not just stuff the window